republique-et-canton-de-geneve/git-sync/README.md

 ## Definitions

+### Standard groups and administrator group

 Most LDAP groups are "standard" groups.
 One group can be an "administrator" group.
 For example, LDAP group "IT-DEV-JAVA" is a standard group, whereas LDAP group "ADMIN" is the administrator group.
 The administrator group, if any, is supplied as a parameter to the application.

+### Wide-access GitLab users

+Some special GitLab users require read-only access on all GitLab groups.
+These users are usually technical users.
+At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye server](https://www.atlassian.com/software/fisheye) to log on to GitLab and freely retrieve commits from any Git repository.
+The list of wide-access GitLab users, if any, is supplied as a parameter to the application.

 ~~(in the GitLab server) Most groups are "standard" groups.
 A few groups are "administrator" groups.
 For example, group "IT-DEV-JAVA" is a standard group, whereas groups "IT-ADMIN" and "FINANCE-ADMIN" are administrator